AKRITI-KUMARI/Netflix-Clone/README.md

 # Netflix-Clone
-This is a clone website
+This is a clone project where I have tried to copy the functionalities of Netflix Website.